zjuergen66/RadarSpeedgun-HLK-LD2415H/README.md

 * stl-files for 3D-printable casing included

 ## Run ##
-connect balancer plug for power (or insert 3 LiIon cells).
+connect balancer plug for power (or insert 3 LiIon cells, cell holder not included).
 Aim at traffic, observe continuous periodic measurements of approaching and departing vehicles and persons.
 In detail: top row has latest measurement on the left and fastest measurement of last 3 seconds on right, the second row shows diagnostic info